puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 10. In the **Add Hardware Inventory Class** dialog box, in the **Inventory classes** list, select the WMI classes **IESystemINfo**, **IEUrlInfo**, and **IECountInfo*.
 11. Click **OK** to close the **Class qualifiers** dialog box and the other open dialogs.

-Once the client updates settings from the management point, data will be reported when the next hardware inventory runs (by default every seven days).
+After the client updates settings from the management point, data will be reported when the next hardware inventory runs (by default every seven days).

 ## Import Site Discovery reports

 The Enterprise Site Discovery package includes two sample reports.
 One report shows sites using ActiveX controls, and another shows sites using legacy document modes.

 ### Configure the Site Discovery sample report

+Use the following procedure to create a sample report that uses three3 data sources: the sites a user visits, information about their system, and the document modes used by the sites.
+This report helps you identify sites that may depend on legacy document modes.

 1. Copy the report **SCCM_Report-Site_Discovery.rdl** to your Configuration Manager server.
 2. Install [Microsoft Report Builder](https://docs.microsoft.com/sql/reporting-services/install-windows/install-report-builder?view=sql-server-ver15).